-ASM directs client orders with several different brokers (some of which are wrap sponsors and directed brokers) which poses a conflict on order of execution.
-ASM rotates the order of execution in an effort to be equitable to all clients.
-ASM has adopted a rotation policy for the fair and equitable allocation of transactions.
-ASM maintains a list of all of our trading relationships.
+ASC directs client orders with several different brokers (some of which are directed brokers) which poses a conflict regarding the order of execution.
+ASC rotates client order of execution in an effort to be equitable to all clients.
+ASC has adopted a rotation policy for the fair and equitable allocation of transactions.
+ASC maintains a list of all of our trading relationships.
 A portfolio transaction will start with the first trading relationship on the list and work down the list until the entire order is completed.
 The next new order will start with the second broker relationship on the list and stay in the same order.
 This policy is designed to have all broker relationships share equitably in the timing of order execution.
-The rotation list is "reshuffled" semiannually.
+The rotation list is revised monthly.